Multiwoven/multiwoven/README.md

 ## Why Multiwoven?

-Multiwoven makes it easy to build and maintain data pipelines without writing any code.
-Sync any table from your data warehouse into any downstream business tool with just a few clicks.
-By self-hosting Multiwoven, you can keep your data secure and compliant with your organization's policies.
+Multiwoven makes it easy to self-host and deploy a fully secure, scalable, and customizable CDP.
+It is built on top of open-source technologies and is designed to be easily integrated with your existing data warehouse and data lake.
+It is a great alternative to Salesforce CDP, Segment, and other proprietary CDPs.

 ![Example Image](https://res.cloudinary.com/dspflukeu/image/upload/v1707907478/Multiwoven/Github/image_4_lkzspc.png "Example Title")